sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Your First PR](http://yourfirstpr.github.io) : Your First PR helps you get started contributing to Open Source by showcasing great starter issues on GitHub and elsewhere.
 - [Awesome First PR Opportunities](https://github.com/mungell/awesome-for-beginners) : An awesome repository for finding beginner-friendly projects in different programming languages.
 - [EddieHub Open source community](https://github.com/EddieHubCommunity) : A Supportive community for people who are interested or already contributing in Open source.
+- [Awesome First PR Opportunities](https://github.com/mungell/awesome-for-beginners) : An awesome repository for finding beginner-friendly projects in different programming languages.
+- [Hactoberfest Beginner](https://github.com/MrAnonymous09/Hactoberfest-Beginner) : Get Started with your 1st Pull Request From here.
+All the Valid Pull Requests will be Merged with the Repo.
+- [Gitlab CLI tool](https://github.com/profclems/glab) : GLab is an open source GitLab CLI tool bringing GitLab to your terminal next to where you are already working with git and your code without switching between windows and browser tabs.
+- [Ansible collection](https://github.com/IBM-Blockchain/ansible-collection) : Ansible collection for building Hyperledger Fabric networks using the IBM Blockchain Platform
+- [Beginner guide for open source](https://github.com/arpit456jain/Getting-Started-with-open-source) : step by step guide for beginners for getting started with open source.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>